-MISDE300 - Information Technology for the Healthcare Professional on the discussion of strategic information planning, organizational change, systems-based decision making, social, legal, and ethical awareness in the study of technology integration will be also be analyzed.
+MISDE300 - Information Technology for the Healthcare Professional

+This course introduces the business applications of information technology and evaluates the operating characteristics and organizational implications of business information systems from the viewpoint of management.
+Emphasis will be placed on the discussion of strategic information planning, organizational change, systems-based decision making, social, legal, and ethical awareness in the study of technology integration will be also be analyzed.